wjc-van-es/java-8-func-prog/src/main/java/nl/vea/functionalp/examples/m02/functional-interfaces-examples.md

 ## Create your own functional interfaces
 Of course if none of the existing functional interfaces meet your needs, you can always create your own, complete with any default method implementation you may need.
-But this probably won't be very often.
+But this probably won't be necessary very often.